dsyer/spring-boot-memory-blog/README.md

 Heap 12MB (but drops to 6MB after a manual GC), non-heap 26MB (Code Cache 7MB, Compressed Class Space 2MB, Metaspace 17MB), 3200 classes.
+The graph below shows the heap usage from launching the app to the end state.
+The big drop in the middle is the manual GC, and you can see that after this the app stabilizes at a different saw tooth.

 <img src="https://raw.githubusercontent.com/dsyer/spring-boot-memory-blog/master/manual-gc.png" width="80%"/>